Baccharis: Ecology

+Baccharis conferta, native to Mexico, was chosen to serve as nurse plants to protect from frost and drought newly planted tree seedlings of Abies religiosa in the world's first assisted migration experiment that coupled upslope planting of the fir tree in anticipation of climate change forcing overwintering Monarch butterflies to seek higher elevations in central Mexico.

 Uses

 Several species of Baccharis are of interest for cultivation, as the dense but flexible stem structure makes for a good windbreak.

 Plants of this genus are rich in terpenes, and some are used in native or folk medicine.
 One that has been specifically described from Chilean and Argentinean Baccharis is viscidone.

 Baccharis flowers are rich in nectar, and several species are good honey plants.
 Particularly B. dracunculifolia is highly esteemed by beekeepers.

 Conservation

 A few Baccharis species (especially from the northern Andes) are almost extinct due to habitat destruction.
 The northernmost occurrence of B. halimifolia, in Nova Scotia, Canada, is also receiving conservation attention.

 Invasiveness

 Some Baccharis species, particularly Eastern baccharis (B. halimifolia), have become invasive weeds in places such as Australia and Spain, where they are not native.

 Selected species

 For the complete list of species see List of Baccharis species.